 - Once you are a bit more aware of your dreams, you can work towards having a lucid dream.
 A lucid dream is a dream in which you are aware you are dreaming but continue to sleep.
 It is within lucid dreams that the dreamer is able to make changes to the dreamscape and willfully affect and participate in their dreams.

 - If you are unable to lucid dream (this takes practice and dedication that many do not have the time for), you may also lay down in a quiet, darkened room and remember your dream with your eyes closed.
 Walk yourself through the dream, visualizing each aspect over and over.
 Slow the dream down and picture yourself making changes and doing the opposite.
 Attempt to resolve the dream by changing the story and changing the outcome.
-Example: if you are dreaming of being chased by something, turn around and face it, look at it, examine it: what is it?
-Accept that it cannot hurt you, etc. These visualizations may help you affect your dreams which may also help you affect how you are approaching life or situations that are creating issues for you now.
+Example: if you are dreaming of being chased by something, turn around and face it, look at it, examine it—what is it?
+Accept that it cannot hurt you.
+These visualizations may help you affect your dreams which may also help you alter how you are approaching life or situations that are creating issues for you now.

 How to Have Lucid Dreams

 Lucid dreaming may come naturally for some but takes practice, time, and commitment for most.
-The first step is becoming more aware of your dreams and recalling more dream content.
+The first step is becoming more aware of your dreams and being able to recall dream content.

 - Once you begin to remember dreams often and have vivid dreams, you are closer to having a lucid dream.

 - For most people, when they become aware they are dreaming and realize they are sleeping and the dream is not real, they instantly wake up from the dream.

 - If your heart rate increases, you will wake up.
 You may realize you are dreaming, get excited that you are having a lucid dream, and wake yourself up.